Applura/ouroboros/README.md

 # Ouroboros

-Ouroboros decouples your business logic from the intricacies of the JSON:API specification's document structure by transforming a complex JSON:API document object into a simplified object with easy-to-access properties.
+Ouroboros decouples your business logic from the intricacies of the [JSON:API specification's][spec] [document structure][structure] by transforming a complex JSON:API document object into a simplified object with easy-to-access properties.

 ### TODO